 Control those emotions

-Simply understand that an emotion is just that.
+Understand that an emotion is just that.
 Observe how you feel and move on.
-A great tip I learnt from someone was to imagine a train going into one ear, collecting all the negative thoughts into its carriages and then continuing out the other ear. carrying them away.
+A great tip I learnt from someone was to imagine a train going into one ear, collecting all the negative thoughts into its carriages and then continuing out the other ear and carrying them away.
 This stupidly simple technique also helps me to sleep.

 Make sleep a priority